premdub/HHA507_data-ingestion/README.md

 import json
 data = requests.get('https://data.cms.gov/data-api/v1/dataset/ad73e4d3-925b-4055-ad9b-7f0015e906c8/data&#39;)
 data = data.json()

-- Section 3 (TRY YOUR BEST): Brings in 2 open source bigquery datasets; limit your query to get the first 100 rows from each, as either a dataframe or dictionary; please call the first dataset ‘bigquery1’ and the second dataset ‘bigquery2’;
+- Section 3 : Brings in 2 open source bigquery datasets; limit your query to get the first 100 rows from each, as either a dataframe or dictionary; please call the first dataset ‘bigquery1’ and the second dataset ‘bigquery2’;
 Instructions for connecting to bigquery via a client (e.g., python): https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries
 Helper youtube video - If you have trouble, I would recommend watching the first couple minutes that walks through how to create the special .json file to connect: https://www.youtube.com/watch?v=iolQX4XJN2A